Australia national Australian rules football team: West Australian Football League supports unsanctioned tours

 USA schoolboys vs Young Australia.
 Presidio of San Francisco.
 1 October 1911.
-These unnofficial internationals were supported by Western Australia but not sanctioned by the Australasian Football Council.
+These unofficial internationals were supported by Western Australia but not sanctioned by the Australasian Football Council.

 Western Australia through the West Australian Football League and its junior Young Australia League organised unsanctioned tours of the US by Australian junior representative teams between 1911 and 1919 reciprocating young American tours of Australia from 1909, resulting in the first international match between the two countries in 1911 (though the teams were composed mostly of West Australians) and helping establish Australian rules football in the United States.
 For a country with less than a thousand players, USA's junior athletes proved highly competitive against the Australian sides.
 In 1912, Canada sent a junior touring side to Australia, however the tour was not recognised by the AFC and as such no composite Australian representative side was fielded against them.
 With the rapid growth in the United States, the AFC's delegate from Western Australia strongly argued for sanctioned tours to both the United States and Canada, however the governing body elected not to.
 The result was that most competitions outside Australia went into permanent recess by the end of the 1920s.
 In contrast, the top leagues in Australia were going professional and a widening gap in interstate representative matches would make it almost impossible for other countries to compete.